 Note: I found out that there have been detailed expert reviews of Founders Pledges work in the past.
 See Johannes Ackvas comment below.
 Also, despite the focus on Founders Pledge, this doesn't mean that I think that they are especially under-reviewed.
 More generally, I don't mean to criticise FP - I just wanted to share this argument and see what people think about it.

-Last time I checked I couldn't find any in-depth, expert reviews of the cost-effectiveness estimates of Founders Pledge.
+Last time I checked, I couldn't find any in-depth, expert reviews of the cost-effectiveness estimates of Founders Pledge.
 I know that there isn't one for their evaluation of the Clean Air Task Force.
-GivingGreen and SoGive have looked at some of them, but not deeply.
+GivingGreen and SoGive have looked at some of them, but not in-depth.
 (They told me this in correspondence).
-So there are tw0 possibilities:
+So, assuming I didn't miss anything, there are two possibilities:

 (i) they didn't have any such reviews or

 (ii) they had reviews, but didn't publish them

 There seem to be large potential benefits of getting reviewed.
 If such an expert would find out that FP is significantly off, then this is valuable information, because it might lead investors to change the amount they donate.
 If FP underestimated e.g. CATFs cost-effectiveness, they might shift funding from less effective opportunities towards the CATF and if they overestimated it's cost-effectiveness the reverse might happen.
 Either way, if an expert review uncovers that the size of the error is sufficiently large, it is not implausible that this would improve large funding decisions.